Florida FHA Loan

-You must make a down payment of at least 3.5% of the purchase price.
+- You must make a down payment of at least 3.5% of the purchase price.

-Down payment can come from an acceptable verified gift from a relative or government program.
+- Down payment can come from an acceptable verified gift from a relative or government program.

-A minimum FICO score of 500 to 579 with 10% down payment, and 580 or higher with 3.5% down payment.
+- A minimum FICO score of 500 to 579 with a 10% down payment or 580+ score with a 3.5% down payment.

-Steady employment history or you have worked for the same employer for at least two years.
+- Steady employment history, or you have worked for the same employer for at least two years.

-Your income must be verified through pay stubs, bank statements, and federal tax returns.
+- Your income must be verified through pay stubs, bank statements, and federal tax returns.

-Any foreclosure within the previous three years typically will not qualify.
+- Any foreclosure within the previous three years typically will not qualify.
 (Lenders may make exceptions with extenuating circumstances.)

-Delinquent tax debt is ineligible unless you are currently in a repayment plan.
-Repayment Plan Tax liens are not required to be paid in full if documentation is provided indicating you are in a valid payment plan.
+- Delinquent tax debt is ineligible unless you are currently in a repayment plan.
+Repayment Plan Tax liens are not required to be paid in full if documentation is provided, indicating you are in a valid payment plan.

-What are FHA loan limits for 2019?
+What are the FHA loan limits for 2023?

-For 2019, the maximum loan limit for FHA loans in high-cost areas is $529,000 and the minimum limit in low-cost areas is $314,827.
+For 2023, the maximum loan limit for FHA loans in high-cost areas is $874,000, and the minimum limit in low-cost areas is $472,030.
 FHA updates limit amounts each year in response to changing home prices.